August 10, 2021

 Montgomery Ward Kelton.

-The Kelton from Montgomery Ward is a "fresh note in modern architecture," according to the catalog copy.
-This Kelton in Villa Park is a reverse floor plan (which was an option with most models).
-The house has not been expanded and has its original shutters and wood shingles.
+The Kelton model from Montgomery Ward truly lives up to its catalog description as a “fresh note in modern architecture.”
+This Villa Park example is a reverse floor plan (which was an option with most models).
+The house has not been expanded and has its original wood shingles and charming shutters still intact..

 This must be the front bedroom, because the rear bedroom does not have a closet!
 The Kelton is a tiny house.
 Photo from Realtor site.